Umar: Reforms

 Under Umar's leadership, the empire expanded; accordingly, he began to build a political structure that would hold together the vast territory.
 He undertook many administrative reforms and closely oversaw public policy, establishing an advanced administration for the newly conquered lands, including several new ministries and bureaucracies, and ordered a census of all the Muslim territories.
 During his rule, the garrison cities (amsar) of Basra and Kufa were founded or expanded.
 In 638, he extended and renovated the Masjid al-Haram (Grand Mosque) in Mecca and al-Masjid al-Nabawi (Mosque of the Prophet) in Medina.

 Umar also ordered the expulsion to Syria and Iraq of the Christian and Jewish communities of Najran and Khaybar.
 He also permitted Jewish families to resettle in Jerusalem, which had previously been barred from all Jews.
 He issued orders that these Christians and Jews should be treated well and allotted them the equivalent amount of land in their new settlements.
 Umar also forbade non-Muslims from residing in the Hejaz for longer than three days.
 He was first to establish the army as a state department.

-Umar was founder of Fiqh, or Islamic jurisprudence.
-He is regarded by Sunni Muslims as one of the greatest Faqih, and, as such, he started the process of codifying Islamic Law.

 In 641, he established Bayt al-mal, a financial institution and started annual allowances for the Muslims.
 As a leader, Umar was known for his simple, austere lifestyle.
 Rather than adopt the pomp and display affected by the rulers of the time, he continued to live much as he had when Muslims were poor and persecuted.
 In 638, his fourth year as caliph and the seventeenth year since the Hijra, he decreed that the Islamic calendar should be counted from the year of the Hijra of Muhammad from Mecca to Medina.